brainstormforce/simple-stripe-payments/README.md

 * Extremely easy installation, once you install the plugin, you’re ready to get payment from your website.
 * Easily toggle between test and live mode until you're ready.
-* Ability to get custom pament and description for the payment.
+* Ability to get custom payment and description for the payment.
 * Display a small image of your brand or product on the checkout form.
 * Ability to customize the Stripe buy now button text